 - Bake the scones for 12-15 minutes or until lightly browned.
 Let the scones cool slightly before glazing.

-- In a small bowl combine the powdered sugar and cinnamon.
-Add the heavy cream or milk one tablespoon at a time, whisking until free of lumps and a runny consistency.
+- In a small bowl combine the heavy cream and instant coffee, mix until coffee is dissolved.
+Add the powdered sugar, whisking until free of lumps and runny consistency.